Using Mathematica for Quantum Mechanics: A Student's Manual: one particle in several dimensions 1 3DBEC Bose--Einstein condensate in 3D

-An important application of the imaginary-time propagation method of \autoref{sec:itpGP} is the calculation of the shape of a three-dimensional Bose--Einstein condensate in a harmonic trap .
+An important application of the imaginary-time propagation method of \autoref{sec:itpGP} is the calculation of the shape of a three-dimensional Bose--Einstein condensate .
 In this section we use such a calculation as an example of how to extend single-particle lattice quantum mechanics to more spatial dimensions.